 New directors, officers appointed to Auburn University Foundation Board

-The Auburn University Foundation, which receives all charitable contributions made in support of and to benefit Auburn University and Auburn University Montgomery, was formed in 1960 and is led by a volunteer board of 24 voting directors.
-The board of directors is responsible for the management of the affairs, property and business of the Auburn University Foundation.
+The Auburn University Foundation receives all charitable contributions made in support of Auburn University and Auburn University Montgomery.
+Formed in 1960, its volunteer board of directors is responsible for managing the affairs, property and business of the foundation.
 Directors are elected for a four-year term and may serve two terms.
-In addition, the president of Auburn University, the chancellor of Auburn University Montgomery and the president of the Auburn Alumni Association serve as non-voting ex-officio members of the board.
+In addition, the president of Auburn University, the chancellor of Auburn University Montgomery and the president of the Auburn Alumni Association serve as non-voting, ex-officio members of the board.

 New directors and officers have been appointed to the Auburn University Foundation.
 Pictured are: (back left) Joseph L. Cowan, John Morris, Paul Jacobson, Patrick T. Henry, (front left) Cheryl Casey and Shirley Frazier Boulware.

 Media interested in this story can contact Communications Director Preston Sparks at (334) 844-9999 or firstname.lastname@example.org.